 The Healing Properties of Sage in Indigenous Culture

 “Sage is one of the most grounding oil that calms the nervous system and balances your hormones.
-It activates intuition, wisdom, tranquillity, contentment, self-love and sexuality.
+It activates intuition, wisdom, tranquility, contentment, self-love and sexuality.
 Sweetgrass also has similar healing properties,” Angela explains.

-As reported in the Smudging Protocol and Guidelines, “the act of clearing the air, mind, spirit, and emotions may be accomplished in a variety of ways, but, according to First Nations’ practice, a smudge is led by a person who has an understanding of what a smudge is and why it is done.”
+As reported in the Smudging Protocol and Guidelines, “the act of clearing the air, mind, spirit and emotions may be accomplished in a variety of ways, but, according to First Nations’ practice, a smudge is led by a person who has an understanding of what a smudge is and why it is done.”

 If you want to smudge your home, Angela recommends starting at your local Indigenous Canadian community centre.
 They’ll likely be able to find an elder that can help.
 In fact, a lot of work goes into proper smudging rituals, which can take several hours when done properly.

 “For example, you’re moving into a new home and want to remove negative energy.
 In that case, you need to smudge in a very systematic way.
-You must open every space in your home: every drawer, closet door, and place where negative energy can hide.
+You must open every space in your home: every drawer, closet door and place where negative energy can hide.
 Smudging involves moving clockwise, starting from the east of your home.”
 Although Angela explains that you can use smudging for your physical and mental wellness like if you’re feeling anxious or want to smudge a small room, it’s only seen as temporary.

 Similar to any spiritual or cultural practice, smudging must be treated with reverence.
 However, there’s a different layer to consider when it comes to Canada’s Indigenous history.